 Add and Configure Immunizations in PCC EHR

-Before you can chart, order, bill, and track an immunization at your practice, you must first add it to your PCC system.
-Read the procedure below to learn how.
-In addition to adding a vaccine that you will administer, you can use the steps below to add vaccines that your practice will track but will never administer.
-You can also add medication procedures.
+When a new immunization becomes available, you can add it to your list of procedures and make configuration changes so you can easily chart, order, bill, and track the immunization at your practice.
+Read below to learn how.
+In addition to adding a vaccine that you administer, you can use the steps below to add vaccines that your practice will track but will never administer.
+You can also add medication procedures performed and billed by your office.

 Contact PCC Support: PCC Support performs initial setup for all immunizations at a practice, and they can walk you through the process below and help you with any step.

-COVID-19 Vaccines: For a brief COVID-19 version of these instructions, including details about current and upcoming COVID-19 vaccines, read COVID-19 Vaccines in PCC EHR: Configure, Order, Administer, and Track.
+COVID-19 Vaccines: For a brief COVID-19 version of these instructions, read COVID-19 Vaccines in PCC EHR: Configure, Order, Administer, and Track.

 Add or Update an Immunization on Your PCC System